Our Approach

 Music Fundamentals I (1232) This course will focus on the creative process behind original music composition.
 The curriculum will also address music as a subjective artform, music as a cross-cultural method of communication, an introduction to ethnomusicology, an introduction to music theory, and music as a vehicle for meditation and self-expression.
 Students are not required to have a background in music to take this course.
 The lab portion of this class will be comprised of original electronic musical compositions recorded in GarageBand.
 A MacBook for each student will be provided by the school.
 This course will only be offered to students in grades 11 and 12.

-Music Fundamentals II Honors (1244) To be placed in this course, students must either successfully complete Music Fundamentals I or meet with Mr. Neglia to discuss their unique musical background to receive special permission.
+Advanced Music Fundamentals Honors (1244) To be placed in this course, students must either successfully complete Music Fundamentals I or meet with Mr. Neglia to discuss their unique musical background to receive special permission.
 Students must be able to read in both treble and bass clef, know all major and minor key signatures, and have a base level understanding of the functionality of a digital audio workstation (DAW).
 This course will expand upon all the subjects covered in MF1 but will also involve a much deeper focus on formal musical analysis and music theory.
 This course will only be offered to students in grades 11 and 12.

 • Speech